the complete palette

 PG36+PO49hooker's greenWinsor & Newton 202

 Note on "earth" colors.
 Traditionally, a large number of unsaturated warm or green pigments were extracted from natural clays mined throughout Europe and the Middle East.
 In modern watercolors these natural pigments are often replaced by mixtures of many different synthetic iron oxide pigments, many of them manufactured as concrete colorants or wood and leather stains.
 However, these are still referred to as "earths" in the art materials literature, and the term "hue" is routinely omitted by paint manufacturers from paint marketing names.
-This section includes natural iron oxides pigments, synthetic iron oxides, and synthetic organic pigments that have the same unsaturated or near neutral color appearance.
+This section includes natural iron oxides pigments, synthetic iron oxides, and synthetic organic pigments that have the same dull or near neutral color appearance: compare the chroma of pigments in the orange and earth orange hue categories, for example.

 earth yellow